raeslab/QMP-Microbiome-CRC-confounders/README.md

 1. Create a script, such as `scripts/enterotyping.R`, and load the necessary libraries.
 2. Read the filtered ASV files for each sequencing batch from the `data/processed_data/Filtered_ASVs_per_batch/` directory.
-3. Prepare the necessary metadata, including sample characteristics or clinical variables.
-4. Apply dimensionality reduction techniques, such as Principal Component Analysis (PCA) or Non-negative Matrix Factorization (NMF), to identify enterotypes.
-5. Visualize the enterotypes using scatter plots, bar plots, or other appropriate visualizations.
-6. Save the enterotyping analysis results and relevant visualizations in appropriate directories, such as `results/enterotyping/`.

-## Conclusion

-This repository provides a comprehensive pipeline for analyzing microbiome data, covering various stages from data preprocessing to advanced statistical analyses.
-By following the instructions provided for each analysis step, you can effectively analyze your microbiome datasets and gain valuable insights into microbial communities.